htell1347-prog/ZenlessZoneZero-Signal-Export/docs/README_EN.md

 [中文](https://github.com/htell1347-prog/ZenlessZoneZero-Signal-Export/tree/main/README.md) | English

-This project is based on genshin-wish-export, with basically the same functionality.
+This project is based on [genshin-wish-export](https://github.com/biuuu/genshin-wish-export), with basically the same functionality.

 A small tool built with Electron, designed to run on Windows 64-bit operating systems.

-It obtains the authKey needed to access the game's wish history API by reading game logs or using proxy mode, then uses that authKey to retrieve the wish history.
+It obtains the authKey needed to access the game's signal history API by reading game logs or using proxy mode, then uses that authKey to retrieve the signal history.

 The tool saves data in the `userData` folder in the current directory.
-New wish history will be merged with local data before saving.
+New signal history will be merged with local data before saving.

 ## Other Languages